 We suggest trying their Starter Set for $5 because it includes the handle, five-blade razor cartridge, foaming shave gel, and travel blade cover.
 Free shipping and a quality guarantee is also included.

 The B&B team reviewed the starter set, which includes the Truman handle and German-engineered blades.
 These are flex hinges with five sharp, durable blades and a lubricating strip.
 These blades are definitely premium quality and quite sharp, though not for head shaving according to Harry’s disclaimer.

 The razor itself is pretty basic, but that’s why we like it.
 However, you can probably compare it to a premium Gillette Fusion cartridge razor.

 The rubber grip just makes it easy to hold, and it comes with a precision trimmer for shaping up your sideburns.

 Overall, you can be finished shaving in a matter of a minute with this razor.
 There’s no fuss or nicks, thanks to the shave gel.

-The shave experience is pretty straightforward, but we were surprised at how amazing the razor felt.
-It may have been knowing that this handy, stylish razor was just $5–an unbelievable price in comparison to the $20+ spent on Gilette handles and replacement blades.
+The shave experience is pretty straightforward, but was surprised how amazing the razor felt.
+It may have been knowing this handy, stylish razor was just $5—an unbelievable price compared to the $20+ spent on Gilette handles and replacement blades.

 The shave gel is actually well made with natural ingredients like aloe vera and cucumber.
 We liked it better than shaving foams we’ve tried.
 The lubrication was smooth, and the razor glided over skin quite easily.
 We also recommend trying their post shave balm, which is far superior to most other shaving products.